SodiumZH/NFF-Girls/unused/docs_api_en.md

 2. AI State: there are 3 preset states: wait, follow and wander.
 You must manually specify which states are allowed in each AI goals (described below).
 3. (To be completed)

-## How to port an existing AI Goal to Befriended Goal
+## How to port an existing AI Goal to a Befriended Goal

 1. Create a class inheriting `BefriendedGoal` or `BefriendedTargetGoal`.